pythonhealthdatascience/stars_wp3_summary/eomrcc_reflections.md

 * **Writing detailed documentation**.
 Very long time, taking time to fully understand model, and then develop e.g. code walkthrough.
 * **Hosting detailed documentation**.
 Speedy.
 * **Creating web application**.
 Pretty quick, although I only add one aspect of the analysis to the app.
 In this case, it would be very complex to do all inputs modified in app and then code run, but would require consideration of how best to implement in this case, given computation time, number of inputs, complexity of inputs - and so, to do that, would take much more time.

-## Things to mention to Tom

-I didn't try to **reuse** this model, so its hard for me to speak to that purpose.
-If we had time/need for it/in hindsight otherwise, it would be beneficial to:

-* (a) read paper
-* (b) plan scope of things to reproduce
-* (c) plan new use for and reuse of the model - i.e. can i get these three new scenarios I came up with to run, that are similar or maybe slightly different to the paper

-It could be something I could do retrospectively on a WP1, or retro or pro on a WP3?
-Or not at all?

-It could just be something I do informally for myself?
-If we do have another WP3 that I do like this - just as part of helping me develop and understand differences when actually trying to reuse code

-* Although catch to that is people don't necessarily reuse code in its full code, but might just adapt or use chunks
-* What did people find when trying to reuse IPACS?
-That's a real practical applied example of the issue, could be worth mentioning?

 ## Things to mention to Dawn and Darren